 And for there to be sustainable human culture, there has to be a shift in consciousness—a shift in how we understand and experience ourselves and other people, and a shift in how we relate to the web of life around us.
 There has to be respect and understanding of the natural world that guides us if we are going to create sustainable technologies and agriculture.
 And there has to be a deep sense of the sacredness of all life.

 Since its founding in 1945, Sunrise Ranch has been exploring these premises.
-The pastures have flourished with the utilization of natural, no-till farming methods.
-Today, we are a teaching and demonstration website for holistic management, an enlightened agricultural practice that mimics the movement of large-hoofed animals in nature.
-For us, that includes raising 100 percent grass-fed beef, which we sell to customers in the Front Range of northern Colorado and serve in our dining room.
+The pastures have flourished with the utilization of natural farming methods.
+Today, we are a teaching and demonstration site for holistic management, an enlightened agricultural practice that mimics the movement of large-hoofed animals in nature.
+For us, that includes raising 100 percent grassfed beef, which we sell to customers in the Front Range of northern Colorado and serve in our dining room.

 Sunrise Ranch is a beautiful natural area where wildlife flourishes.
 Bald eagles and blue herons, elk and wild turkey all visit our valley.
 The soil is alive with earthworms and healthy bacteria.
 Fox, coyote and deer have a home here.